 More information about the Netherlands is available on the Netherlands Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The U.S. partnership with the Netherlands dates back to the American Revolution, with the “First Salute” of the USS Andrew Doria at Fort Oranje on Sint Eustatius.
+The U.S. partnership with the Netherlands dates to the American Revolution, with the “First Salute” of the USS Andrew Doria at Fort Oranje on Sint Eustatius.
 The United States established diplomatic relations with the Netherlands in 1782; one of our oldest, continuous bilateral relationships.
 The excellent bilateral relations are based on close historical and cultural ties as well as a common dedication to individual freedom and human rights.
 The United States and the Netherlands share similar positions on many important issues and work together both bilaterally and multilaterally in such institutions as the United Nations (UN) and the North Atlantic Treaty Organization (NATO).

 The Netherlands was one of NATO’s 12 founding members in 1949.
-The Netherlands fought alongside the United States in the Korean War and the first Gulf War and have been active in global peacekeeping efforts in the former Yugoslavia, Afghanistan, Iraq, and more recently in Mali.
+The Netherlands fought alongside the United States in the Korean War and the first Gulf War and has been active in global peacekeeping efforts in the former Yugoslavia, Afghanistan, Iraq, and more recently in Mali.
 The Netherlands played a leading role in the 1999 Kosovo air campaign.
 It has contributed to European Union (EU) peacekeeping forces in Bosnia.
 The Netherlands also supported and participated in NATO training efforts in Iraq, the EU and NATO police training efforts in Afghanistan, the 2011 NATO mission in Libya, and in both EU and NATO counter-piracy operations.
 A key NATO Ally, the Netherlands has deployed troops to the Alliance’s eastern flank in response to Russia’s illegal invasion of Ukraine.
 The Netherlands cooperates closely with the United States within the Counter-ISIL Coalition, and co-chair of the Coalition’s Foreign Terrorist Fighters Working Group.
-The Netherlands supports counterterrorism efforts with leadership, personnel, and material.
-It is a party to all 12 UN counterterrorism conventions and Co-Chairs the Global Counterterrorism Forum.
+The Netherlands supports counterterrorism efforts with leadership, personnel, and materiel.
+It is a party to all 12 UN counterterrorism conventions.
 The Netherlands works closely with the United States and other countries on international programs against drug trafficking and organized crime.